araobp/arduino-infrared-array-sensor/README.md

 $ bin/thermo -m 3 -i 2 -H -b
 ```

-### Binalization
+### Binarization

-The GUI supports binalization, useful for counting the number of people in a room:
+The GUI supports binarization, useful for counting the number of people in a room:

 <img src="./doc/binalization.png" width=200>